maugavilla/well_hello_stats/tutorials/16_2_MLM_interactions.md

 ![](16_2_MLM_interactions_files/figure-commonmark/unnamed-chunk-17-1.png)

 This shows how the relationship between group size and language scores changes across levels of percent minority.
+The lines are slightly diverging, but the interaction is not significant.

-### Model tables
+## Model tables

 We can present the model parameters in a table next to each other